os2display/display-api-service/docs/adr/007-configurability.md

 ## Consequences

 Features that are not "core" will have to be implemented as configurable wherever possible.
-This will introduce extra work when implementing features.
+This will introduce extra work when implementing features and increase the complexity of the application code.